Prunoideae/IterWrapper/readme.md

 # IterWrapper

-This is a wrapper for python iterators to give it a style like those in Rust.
+This is a wrapper for python iterators to give it a style like those in Rust among with other methods, to improve the consistency and code readablity of iterator manipulation.

 A example for this is something like :